Is Mercury in Retrograde?

 What does retrograde actually mean?

-Retrograde is an optical illusion where a planet appears to move backward in the sky due to relative orbital speeds between Earth and the planet.
-In astrology, retrograde periods invite review, reflection, and revision in the areas that planet governs.
-It's not inherently negative — it's a time to revisit and refine.
+Retrograde is an apparent change in direction where a planet seems to move backward against the sky because of the relative motion of Earth and the planet.
+In astrology, retrograde periods are often used for review, reflection, and revision in the topics associated with that planet.
+They are not automatically negative.

 How often does Mercury go retrograde?

 Mercury goes retrograde 3 to 4 times per year, with each retrograde lasting about 3 weeks.
-Including pre-shadow and post-shadow periods, Mercury spends roughly 2 months per cycle in some phase of retrograde activity.
-Our tracker shows the exact current state in real time.
+Some astrologers also track pre-shadow and post-shadow periods around those dates.
+This tracker answers the current Mercury motion state and refreshes hourly.

 Do all planets go retrograde?